Bald Taper Fade Haircuts

 Brad Pitt wears a pompadour fade hairstyle to the 2014 Oscars

-Bold, confident, and modern — the mohawk bald taper fade commands attention.
-The sides are taken down clean to the skin, leaving a narrow strip through the center for height and shape.
+Bold, confident, and modern, the mohawk bald taper fade commands attention.
+The sides go clean to the skin, leaving a narrow strip through the centre for height and shape.

-It’s perfect for men who like statement styles or want to stand out while keeping the fade tight.
-The high taper bald fade along the sides enhances contrast and keeps the silhouette sharp.
-Use sea salt spray for volume and definition, or matte wax for a structured finish.
+It’s perfect if you like statement styles or want to stand out while keeping the fade tight.
+The high taper sides sharpen the contrast and the silhouette.
+Use a sea salt spray for volume or a matte wax for a more structured finish.

 Barely There Fade